What is meditation?

 How does meditation work?

-The brain is shaped by evolution, and to survive, we've developed a negativity bias, which makes us focus on the negative and possible problems.
-While this was useful when there were mostly physical threads, in our times, most threads are psychological, such as stress.
+The brain is shaped by evolution, and to survive, we have developed a negativity bias, which makes us focus on the negative and possible problems that may arise rather than the positives of right now.
+While this was useful when we were mostly faced with physical threats, in our times, most threats are psychological, such as stress.
 The brain can be trained "like a muscle".
-With mindfulness meditation, we train our minds to stay present with what is really here instead of running off to past mistakes or future plans.
+With mindfulness meditation, we train our minds to stay present with what is really here instead of running off to past mistakes or future plans and worries.
 With active awareness of the present, we learn to savour the moment and enjoy life.

 Is meditation and mindfulness the same?

 Meditation is a broader term that includes varying forms from many different traditions worldwide.
 Mindfulness

 means paying attention to the present moment and being aware of, for example, our feelings and thoughts without placing any judgement.
 We can practice mindfulness at any given time by remembering the core of being engaged in the moment.
 This is based on a particular meditation practice was derived from sati, a significant element of Buddhist traditions.
 While having its root in Buddhism, mindfulness meditation is also widely taught in a secular setting.
 Mindfulness and meditation go hand in hand and support and enriched one another.